 “Re-programmed art: an open manifesto” is the group exhibition showcasing the results of the reprogramming session of the artworks by Gruppo T and the experimental and collaborative experience of the workshop session carried out in Lugano.

-The exhibition is hosted and organized by the association WeMake and takes place in Milan, opening on Thursday 5 March 2015.
+The exhibition is organized with the association WeMake and takes place at the Swiss Institute in Milan, opening on Thursday 5 March 2015.

 SUPSI Laboratory of